amosvmcr2020/Clock-In-Tool-DevOps/README.md

 All of the API endpoints can be found in the `main.py` file, which define how the user can interact with the database.
 Additionally, lots of validation is involved in this file so that there is minimal risk of any user fault.

+The backend is tested using the pytest framework.
+Pytest can be used to write a series of unit tests to ensure that the application is running as expected.
+Within the `test_main.py` file are tests that attempt to call the API with proper responses, as well as improper to ensure the error handling is working correctly.

 ## Running the backend
 ### All of the following should be done from the backend:
 `cd backend`